usbarmory/armory-drive/README.md

 F-Secure provides [binary releases](https://github.com/f-secure-foundry/armory-drive/releases) for the Armory Drive firmware.

-The binary release includes the `armory-drive-installer` to guide through initial installation of such releases and Secure Boot activation.
+The binary release includes the `armory-drive-installer` tool (for Linux, Windows and macOS) to guide through initial installation of such releases and Secure Boot activation.

 > :warning: loading signed releases triggers secure boot activation which is an
 > a *irreversible operation* to be performed **at your own risk**, carefully